smartcontractkit/external-adapters-js/packages/k6/README.md

 `vus/T` being at the point that exceeds our thresholds.

 It's important to note that this is the RPS it can handle with the configured amount of unique requests, as a lower amount of unique requests can be easier to handle than a higher amount.
+Try out different amounts of unique requests to understand how the RPS limits changes.